Bunmi-lawal/-The-Complete-2023-Web-Development/Section 6 - Introduction to bootstrap 4/README.md

-lesson 66- The bootstrap navigation bar this lesson talked about navigation bar- A navigation bar is basically a list of links and the usage of nav-brand was intoduced, nav-toggler and the usage of color.
+lesson 66- The bootstrap navigation bar this lesson talked about navigation bar- A navigation bar is basically a list of links and the usage of nav-brand was intoduced, nav-toggler and the usage of color